EAGLE-Project-FFG/promptfoo-demo/README.md

 ```

 Nodes carry an ID, a type (`Application` or `Component`), and the exact name from the CSV.
 IDs use `app:EAR-173` and `component:34` to keep the two kinds of identifier apart.
-Only
-component membership is represented; component subtypes and other properties are out of
-scope here.

-The reference was written from the selected source records for this demo.
-It is not a
-pre-existing full Swisscom reference graph.
-It stays out of the prompt and is read only by
-the evaluator.

 ## 3. The prompt